geoserver/geoserver/doc/en/developer/source/quickstart/intellij.rst

        .. image:: img/intellij_maven_errorprone.png
           :width: 400

     #.
 To use ``errorprone``, notably to perform the QA checks, install the ``Error Prone Compiler`` plugin, restart the IDE and set ``Javac with error-prone`` as a default compiler for the project.
-Please note that this will slower the build.
+Please note that this will slow down the build.
 #.
 If there are errors such as "cannot find symbol AbstractUserGroupServiceTest", rebuild the ``security-tests`` project in the security module.
 Right-click on the ``security-tests`` project and click Rebuild.
 #.
 In the last versions of IntelliJ Annotations processors are enabled.
 If there are errors because of this uncheck this option from compiler settings.